stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 }
 ```

-This can be implemented in assembly like so:
+You can create it in assembly like so:

 ```asm6502
   LDA #$01      ; Load the value to test into the Accumulator.